 The recently released figures are alarming:

 It could of course, be a combination of these things.
-I do wonder, however, how numbers might stack up in varied climates if we had no neonicotinoids, for example, and if more farmers embraced wildlife friendly farming practices.
+I do wonder, however, how numbers might stack up even in varied climates if we had no neonicotinoids, for example, and if more farmers embraced wildlife friendly farming practices instead of intensive ones.